-In recent years, the company's losses largely reflect the impact of foreign exchange losses on holdings of US dollars and general and administrative expenses, offset by interest income earned from cash and cash equivalents on hand.
+In recent years, the company's net losses and earnings largely reflect the impact of foreign exchange losses or gains on its holdings of US dollars, offset by the interest income earned from Canadian and U.S. cash and cash equivalents on hand.